 - Transmitting the number of category-directed result sets to the mobile device in a specific order

-It could also involve formatting the number of category-directed results to be displayed in a tabbed array in order of decreasing correlation between each category-directed result set and the query.
+It could also involve formatting the number of category-directed results displayed in a tabbed array to decrease the correlation between each category-directed result set and the query.

-Determining that order may involve calculating for each of the category-directed results sets a likelihood representing those particular categories of results set are responsive to the received query.
+Determining that order may involve calculating each of the category-directed results sets a likelihood that representing those particular categories of results set is responsive to the received query.

 Calculating the likelihood value can include:

 - Retrieving a profile associated with the mobile device, including information about the distribution of previously determined correlations between other queries received from that device and one or more different categories of information.

 - Retrieving data associated with queries received from other mobile devices that are substantially similar to the received search query, including distribution of previously determined correlations between the other substantially similar search queries and one or more different categories of information

 - The distribution can include multiple sub-distributions, each sub-distribution being related to any one or more of (a) classification of a device from which the query was received, (b) a model or model group of a device from which the query was received, (c) a geographic area from which the query was received, and (d) approximate time of day at which the query was received

 - Retrieving a profile associated with the remote device and performing a calculation to obtain the first result based on a portion of the retrieved profile, retrieving data that is associated with the query, and performing a second calculation to obtain a second result based on a portion of the retrieved data, and performing a third calculation based on a weighted contribution of the first result and the second result